gouribiju/Data-Analyst/Tableau/README.md

     * Overview: This project analyzes crime trends across the United States using Tableau.
 The dashboard provides insights into different crime categories, locations, and time periods, helping to identify key patterns and relationships.

-    * Key Insights:
-      * The highest crime rates were observed in [insert key state/city based on dashboard].
-      * Property crimes are more frequent than violent crimes in most regions.
-      * Crime rates show a seasonal trend, with peaks in [insert season/month].
-      * Certain states consistently show higher-than-average crime rates.

-    * Highlights: Classic and Large-size pizzas drive the highest sales.
-Orders peak on weekends and during December, while sales drop in early autumn.
+    * Key Insights: The analysis shows that property crimes are more common than violent crimes.
+Certain states consistently report higher crime rates, and crime levels fluctuate across years, revealing clear temporal and geographic patterns.

+    * Highlights: The dashboard includes interactive filters, trend charts, and a U.S. map showing crime distribution.
+Users can compare crime categories, analyze yearly trends, and gain quick insights through a clean, interactive layout.

 2️⃣  *Employee Attrition Prediction Report Dashboard*